bionumpy/bionumpy/docs_source/tutorials/subsetting_bed.rst

 This is a brief example of how you can you can analyse alignments inside a given set of regions.
 This example assumes that:

-* You have a set of alignments as a bed-file (can be converted from bam using bedtools BamToBed).
+* You have a set of alignments as a bam or bed file
 * You have a set of regions in another bed-file
 * For simplicity, we here assumes both files are sorted by chromosome.
 If not, `bnp.arithmetics.sort_intervals` may be used.